$5,126 pp (USD)

 Kasane, Chobe National Park, Botswana

-After breakfast, we’ve taken the liberty to book you on a game drive to enjoy the sights and sounds of the Chobe National Park, famous for its vast Elephant and Hippo populations.
-Chobe National Park has the world’s largest population of African Elephants and the chances of seeing other big game are very good as you transit through the park.
+After breakfast, we’ve taken the liberty to book you on a game drive to enjoy the sights and sounds of the Chobe National Park, famous for its vast elephant and hippo populations.
+Chobe National Park has the world’s largest population of African elephants, and the chances of seeing other big game are very good as you transit through the park.
+Crocodiles and hippos abound in the forbidding Chobe River, and on land, there is often a display of different antelope and species such as elephant, buffalo and even the big cats come to the riverbanks for their sundowner drink.

-You will have some time for some souvenir shopping in the town of Kasane and perhaps visit some currency exchange bureaus as we will require US$ for our trip to Victoria Falls the next day.
+You will have some time for some souvenir shopping in the town of Kasane and perhaps visit some currency exchange bureaus, as we will require US$ for our trip to Victoria Falls the next day.

-You’ve been booked for a lovely and relaxing sunset boat cruise this afternoon to enjoy the sights and sounds of the Chobe River, famous for its vast Elephant and Hippo populations.
+You’ve been booked for a lovely and relaxing sunset boat cruise this afternoon to enjoy the sights and sounds of the Chobe River, famous for its vast elephant and hippo populations.
+Tonight, we will enjoy another lovely dinner.

 - Main Destination: